helios-h2020/h.core-SocialEgoNetwork/README.md

 The Contextual Ego Network (CEN) Library is responsible for the management of information stored in the local devices.
 The library manages the following type of information:
 - The user's contexts.
 - Alters in each context.
-- The user's ego network and the interactions occuring in each context.
+- The user's ego network and the interactions occurring in each context.
-- Data structures that other modules (e.g. the graph mining module of D4.3 and the social media mining module of D4.8)
+- Data structures that other modules (e.g. the graph mining module of D4.3 and the social media mining module of D4.8) need to attach to the CEN

 This information supports dynamic loading and unloading from memory while preserving pointers to data objects.
 Serialization is handled automatically. *All serialized classes require a (protected) default constructor.*